team-telnyx/demo-python-telnyx/call-center-texml/README.md

 *SLACK_URL:* The slack url will be found on the slack app for incoming webhooks.
 More on this can be found [here](https://api.slack.com/messaging/webhooks).

-*NGROK_URL:* For the project you will ned ngrok installed and running.
-Grad the url you got from step 2 and place here.
+*NGROK_URL:* For the project you will need ngrok installed and running.
+Grab the forwarding url you got from Step 3 and place here.

-*OUTBOUND_PROFILE_ID:* This is the ID of the outbound profile assigned to your connections.
-Used to know what connections to grab from your account.
+*OUTBOUND_PROFILE_ID:* This is the ID of the outbound profile, from Step 7, assigned to your SIP connections.
+It's used to know what SIP connections to utilize for connecting the callers calls to your agents.

 Save this file.
-If these are correct, you should now have everthing you need to run the app.
+If these are correct, you should now have everthing you need to run the application.

-#### 10. Configure your Answer XML file.
+#### Step 10.
+Configure your Answer XML file

-On the condition that the agent hangs up, how do you want this to be handled?
+On the condition that the agent hangs up first, when they have finished a call with the caller, you are welcome to handle this in any way you chose.

 You can specify this in your answer.xml file.
-A dial is there as a placeholder.
-If you want nothing to be done.
-Send an empty XML file.
+A `say` is specified for now, where the caller will hear Alice thanking the caller for dialing in before ending the call.
+If you have an IVR, you may want instead use `dial` which could send the caller back to the IVR, should they wish to have a conversation with another department.

+---

 ## Running The Application